 - keeping eye contact

 - not wearing hats or anything else that might conceal their face further

 - wearing clothing or their hair in a way that a person would more likely recognise

-- the use of message or symbol boards or electronic device
+- the use of message or symbol boards or electronic devices

-- provide reassurance to visitors, including that some people, for example people living with dementia, may struggle at first to remember or recognise them.
-The provider should try to prepare people for a visit and consider individual approaches to support this, for example looking at photographs of the person who is due to visit, and talking to them about their relationship.
+- providers should consider individual approaches to support people to prepare for visits.
+Some people, for example people living with dementia, may struggle at first to remember or recognise people.
+Providers could help by looking at photographs of the person due to visit with the person, and talking to them about their relationship

 - base decisions on the evidence and information that is available at the time, conscious of the known risks and benefits